 About the Program

-Successful applicant profiles, which indicate the number of applications received, number of admitted students, demographic information, average GPA, and other information, are available on pharmacy school websites.
+Successful applicant profiles, which indicate the number of applications received, number of admitted students, demographic information, average GPA, and other information, are available on pharmacy school web sites.
+The profile for the University of Montana can be found by searching for Skaggs School of Pharmacy Successful Applicant Profile or by following this link.

 Prerequisite Courses